sleroy/gcp_vm_inventory_extraction_script/README.md

 3. Use the sidebar to configure:
    - Authentication method (current gcloud config or service account key)
    - Project selection (all projects or specific project)
+   - Resource types to collect (VMs, SQL, BigQuery, GKE)
    - Other options

 4. Click "Check APIs" to verify API permissions
-5. Click "Collect Inventory" to gather VM data
+5. Click "Collect Inventory" to gather resource data
+6. Use the tabs to view different resource types
-6. Use the filtering options to narrow down results
+7. Use the filtering options to narrow down results
-7. Export the data as CSV or Excel using the download links
+8. Export the data as CSV or Excel using the download links

 ## Output

 The tool generates data with the following fields:

+### VM Inventory
 - project_id: The GCP project identifier
 - vm_id: The unique identifier of the VM
 - name: The name of the VM